Ozymandias81/DNF2001-LeakOzyRepo/README.md

 The Unstable folder was originally the "August 21" folder, that only had System in it, and which has been built with unpatched files from October 26 version.
 While in game, in order to access the menu you must open the console and use ccmds.
 A list soon will be provided here.

 The Tools folder might contain in future apps necessary to create a packed .pk3 file and proper distribution files to build up sources in a organized way.
-At the moment the DNF2001.exe has been created using the "Slimm BAT to EXE" tool, you might want to modify the #PLAY.bat and rebuild the .exe in case you want to update actual DNF2001 executable file.

 # How To Run It #

-Simply double-click on DNF2001.exe and follow on screen directions.
+Simply double-click on #PLAY.bat and follow on screen directions.

 RESET.bat - It removes previously generated .ini files from the very first start of the game, unlike any old UE1 games you had to follow your accelerator card tests to see which rendering method was the best for you, though here we have only Direct3d